aungmawjj/juria-blockchain/docs/key-concepts/state-machine.md

 When the state machine processes an input, it executes the chaincode at the given address.
 During the execution, the chaincode changes its key-value pairs.

-## Transaction
-A transaction is a unique input with a digital signature from the end-user.
-Transactions are the inputs for the state machine which are processed in the same order on different computers.